-Trump carries political controversies to rally in hurricane-hit Florida
+Trump announces $448M in hurricane recovery funds at Florida rally

-President Trump took the stage Wednesday night for a "Make America Great Again" rally in Panama City Beach, Fla., after viewing recovery efforts and lingering damage from last year's Category 5 Hurricane Michael.
+President Trump announced Wednesday night that his administration would allocate $448 million in recovery funds to communities in Florida affected by last year's Category 5 Hurricane Michael.

+"In the wake of the terrible storm, this extraordinary community pulled together and showed the world your unbreakable spirit," Trump told supporters at a rally in Panama City Beach.
+"Today, I'm doing the most allowed by law to support the people of Florida.
+Because of the severity of the storm -- Category 5 -- we will have the federal government pay for 90 percent of the cost in many circumstances."

+"The money is coming immediately," the president added.
+"No games, no gimmicks, no delays, we're just doing it."
+The White House has blamed "Democrat obstruction" for a stoppage in recovery work, with about 120 projects being deferred.

 The rally, the fourth held by the Trump campaign this year, began hours after the House Judiciary Committee voted to hold Attorney General William Barr in contempt of Congress.